open-education-hub/methodology/description.md

 - [Kahoot!](https://kahoot.it/) is another platform for hosting multiple-choice quizzes.
   These quizzes are called games and can be created either from scratch, or by using Kahoot's existing question bank.
-  Creating Kahoots from scratch is difficult to automate because the platform requires submitting questions individually into a webpage.
+  Creating Kahoots from scratch is difficult to automate because the platform requires submitting questions individually into a web page.

 Each of these platforms supports a different syntax for uploading questions.
 To make our questions comply with educational platforms easily, we need to store them in a generic format that is easily representable and automatically convertible to other required formats.